-Having a no phone morning routine isn’t about ditching tech in favour of a bong-infused Zen hippie lifestyle.
+Having a mindful morning routine isn’t about ditching tech in favour of a bong-infused Zen hippie lifestyle.

 Starting your day without your phone actually matters a lot more than you might think.